knative/docs/docs/eventing/features/transport-encryption.md

   transport-encryption: "strict"
 ```

+## Configure additional CA trust bundles

+By default, Eventing clients trusts the system root CA (public CA).

+If you need to add additional CA bundles for Eventing, you can do so by creating ConfigMaps in the
+`knative-eventing` namespace with label `networking.knative.dev/trust-bundle: true`:

+!!! important
+    Whenever CA bundles `ConfigMaps` are updated, the Eventing clients will automatically add them to
+    their trusted CA bundles when a new connection is established.

+1. Create a CA bundle for Eventing:
+    ```yaml
+    kind: ConfigMap
+    metadata:
+      name: my-org-eventing-bundle
+      namespace: knative-eventing
+      labels:
+        networking.knative.dev/trust-bundle: "true"
+    # All data keys containing valid PEM-encoded CA bundles will be trusted by Eventing clients.
+    data:
+      ca.crt: ...
+      ca1.crt: ...
+      tls.crt: ...
+    ```

+!!! important
+    Use a name that is unlikely to conflict with existing or future Eventing-provided `ConfigMap` name.

+For distributing CA trust bundles, you can leverage [trust-manager](https://cert-manager.io/docs/trust/trust-manager/),
+however, it is not required.

-## Trusting CA for a specific event sender
+### Trusting CA for a specific event sender

-Event sources, triggers or subscriptions are considered event senders and they can be configured to
+Event sources, triggers or subscriptions are considered event senders, and they can be configured to
 trust specific CA certificates.

 !!! important
     The CA certs must be PEM formatted certificates.
 Since it's a multi-line YAML string make sure that
     the `CACerts` value is indented correctly, otherwise when creating the resource it will be rejected.

-Triggers and subscriptions can be configured as follow:
+Triggers and subscriptions can be configured as follows:

 ```yaml
 spec:
   # ...

   subscriber:
     uri: https://mycorp-internal-example.com/v1/api
     CACerts: |-